scaleway/scaleway-csi/README.md

 These steps will cover how to install the Scaleway CSI driver in your Kubernetes cluster, using Helm.

+> [!WARNING]
+> You should NOT install the Scaleway Block Volume CSI driver in a **Scaleway Kubernetes
+> managed cluster (Kapsule / Kosmos)** as it is already installed and configured automatically.

 #### Requirements

 - A Kubernetes cluster running on Scaleway instances (v1.20+)